keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 * The current spec does not allow specifying an action-provider.
 An action-provider is the service that is responsible for executing the action. -> Consequently, the spec change has to provide the option to clarify which service can execute the action.

 * Remediation actions are currently implemented in the remediation-service and a Dev can only select one of the implemented actions.
-This also goes along with the problem that it is not possible to use an individual action-provider.
+This also goes along with the problem that it is not possible to use a custom action-provider.

 ## Internal details